£1000 of BOOKIES FREE BETS

 So how do you make the most of Grand National betting and pick the winner?

 Looking back at the past race winners list there are certain trainers who seem to be particularly adept at delivering the goods.
 The late Vincent O'Brien won the race in three consecutive years with three different horses.

 Ginger McCain is the most successful Grand National trainer still operating with Amberleigh House leading them home in 2004 providing him with a fourth training victory in the race following the legendary Red Rum's three wins in the seventies.
 His son Donald carried on the rich family tradition when 10-year-old Ballabriggs won the 2011 race for Jockey Jason Maguire.
 Ginger died just six months after his son's epic Aintree success.

 Encouraging course experience is a positive indicator too.
 Horses and jockeys known to handle the unique obstacles have to be taken seriously even if they have weaknesses in other areas.
 Mon Mome had successfully completed the course in 2008.

 Horses carrying more than 11 stone are, looking at the statistics, less likely to be successful than those with 11 stone and under.
 Ballabriggs carried exactly 11 stone to victory in 2011.
 Horses aged nine and ten are also the most prevalent on the recent winners board.

-So if you are looking for Free Tips or a long-priced winner, recent history dictates that a 7-1 favourite is unfortunately much more likely to give you a return than a horse priced at over 33-1.
+So if you are looking for a long-priced winner, recent history dictates that a 7-1 favourite is unfortunately much more likely to give you a return than a horse priced at over 33-1.
 Perhaps the reason that the race is so popular is that there is always hope when you play the Grand National betting, however big the odds about your horse racing pick may be.